 "Pure Food and Wine's menu of raw vegetable concoctions may make this the Big Apple's most unusual restaurant—as well as one of its best."

 During winter months, the restaurant seats 64 indoors and 16 in our back dining room, which can also be booked for private dinners.
 In the spring and summer, our private back garden space seats an additional 70.
 There is a bar space both indoors and out for just drinks, dessert, or a full dinner.
 The restaurant serves its dinner menu nightly from 5:30pm to 11:00pm.
 Our dining room and outdoor garden are open for lunch daily from 12:00pm to 4:00pm.
 Around the corner from the restaurant you’ll find One Lucky Duck Juice & Takeaway, open every day from 9:00am to 11:00pm for juices, shakes, ice cream, cookies, desserts, and takeaway food from our kitchen.
 The restaurant’s lunch menu is available here as well all day and evening.
-The shop also carries the snacks and some of the ingredients, skincare, and other products from our One Lucky Duck online store.
-We also have a One Lucky Duck Juice & Takeaway in NYC’s Chelsea Market.
+The shop also carries the snacks and some of the ingredients, pet products, and other products from our One Lucky Duck online store.
 To learn more about these locations visit the “juice & takeaway” tab.

 Our wines are biodynamic, organic, or simply sustainable, which usually means they’re from vineyards that practice organic methods, but have not been certified.
 Our sake cocktails are made using organic Momokawa sake from Oregon, mixed with organic fresh pressed juices, fresh herbs, and exotic flavors.
 We were also the very first restaurant in New York City to have sake on tap (organic Momokawa sake).
 We love our sake on tap as it greatly reduces our consumption of glass bottles!